 Optical joint with screw connector.

 YouTube video explaining the system.
-Since this was filmed, the push-fit optical joints have been superseded by a screwed coupling.
+Since this was filmed, we have upgraded the joints to mechanical screw fittings.

 If you don’t understand anything on this page, or you would just like to talk to one of our friendly team, the contacts are below.